-The House system plays a crucial role in the life of the Nottingham Emmanuel School and through their work with the four Houses, foster intense student pride, inclusivity, positive relationships and a spirit of solidarity within a diverse and engaged student body.
-Consequently, students are deeply committed to their House and enjoy the challenge to compete and to serve for their House and chosen House charity.
+The House system plays an important role in the life of the Nottingham Emmanuel School and through their work with the four Houses, foster student pride, inclusivity, positive relationships and a spirit of solidarity within a diverse student body.
+Consequently, students are committed to their House and enjoy the challenge to compete and to serve for their House.

 Jackie Pullinger